Togethering is an emerging space for movement, creativity and shared practice.

 There is time to arrive and gather.

-Not everything needs to be filled, named, or resolved.
+Not every moment needs to be filled.

 Emergence

-We do not begin with fixed outcomes.
+We often begin with structure.

 How the space is held

-Some moments are held more clearly by facilitators.
+Some moments are more guided.

-Some are shaped by the group.
+Some are shaped by the people in the room.

-At times we may work with technique.
+At times we may focus on technique.

-At times we may leave it aside.
+At times we may move into performance.

-Participants are invited into shared responsibility.
+Participants are invited into shared responsibility for the space.

-How this is taken up is part of the practice.
+That responsibility is part of the practice.

 What becomes possible